---

 A structural shift is underway as super angels evolve into micro VCs, creating funds that typically fall under $100 million.
 This transition allows them to pool resources, diversify their portfolios, and formalize their investment strategies while maintaining the agility that defines their earlier roles.

 Micro VCs focus on early-stage investments, targeting startups with high growth potential.
 Their smaller fund size enables them to operate with precision, concentrating on niche markets or specific industries.
 This targeted approach is particularly appealing to founders who value personalized attention and tailored strategies over the generalized support offered by larger VC firms.
+When your round is small but speed matters, lean on [how to approach micro vcs](https://qubit.capital/blog/micro-vc-relationships) to keep cycles short.

-The evolution from super angel to micro VC reflects a balance between flexibility and structure.
-While micro VCs operate with a more formalized framework, they retain the ability to act swiftly—an essential trait for early-stage funding.
+The evolution from super angel to [micro VC](https://qubit.capital/blog/understanding-micro-vcs) reflects a balance between flexibility and structure.
+While micro VCs operate with a more formalized framework, they retain the ability to act swiftly, an essential trait for early-stage funding.
 This agility is crucial for startups that need to seize opportunities or address challenges in real time.

 Moreover, micro VCs often maintain close relationships with founders, ensuring that their investments align with the startup’s vision and goals.
 This collaborative approach fosters trust and enables startups to grow in a supportive environment.